Transparent heart icon with white outline and + sign.

 Compulsory voting is only for show

+So should North America follow Australia’s lead and making voting mandatory?
 Should everyone have to vote?
-This past September the polling group Research Co. asked 1,000 Canadians if voting should be made mandatory in all federal elections.
+In 2019 the polling group Research Co. asked 1,000 Canadians if voting should be made mandatory in all federal elections.
 62% thought it should be.

 Why would so many want to make voting compulsory?

-How?
-By forcing the apathetic to get up off the couch: folks who were too lazy to get educated about their choices, or those who know and hate their choices but who are too sluggish to step up and offer voters an alternative.
+From the apathetic: those too lazy to get educated about their choices, or those who know and hate their choices, but who are too sluggish to step up and offer voters an alternative.

 Now here’s a question: do we even want them voting?
 We can force them out to the ballot box, but nothing we do can force them to get informed.
 Why would we want to make them eenie, meenie, miney, mo their way through the slate of candidates?
 Are we really making democracy better when one voter’s thoughtful choice can be countered by a guy making selections based on his favorite number?
 “I’m going with lucky number 4!”